Lacey, Washington

 2790 Carpenter Road SE map

-Long Lake Park features one of the finest swimming beaches in Thurston County, as well as sand-volleyball and barbeque facilities.
-The 285 feet of beach frontage stands in contrast to the ten heavily-wooded acres that provide an evergreen entrance to the park site.
-The upland area has picnic facilities and pedestrian trails through the woods. more »
+Long Lake Park features one of the finest swimming beaches in Thurston County, as well as sand volleyball, parking, and restrooms.
+The 285 feet of beach frontage stands in contrast to the ten heavily wooded acres that provide an evergreen entrance to the park site.
+The upland area has picnic facilities, grills, and pedestrian trails through the woods. more »

 McAllister Community Park